 9. Create and maintain high sales by big orders

-Have you ever noticed how even the smallest restaurant offer their most delicious dishes for parties or business reunions?
+Have you ever noticed how even the smallest restaurants offer their most delicious dishes for parties or business reunions?
 You can also implement this strategy.
 Choose between your dishes the one you can offer in orders of big quantity, and offer it in beautiful and practical presentations, and at competing prices.
 Encourage your clients to visit your restaurant’s location or online page to buy your unprecedented offers.
 These sales will help you make your product known, make additional sales and, hopefully, satisfy the needs of your clients, making your business grow.

 10. Offer entertainment

 This is a proven strategy to get more customers through your door.
 One rule here: it has to be free entertainment.
 This investment doesn’t have to break the bank since many performers will agree to be on stage for free in return for exposure and advertisement.
-If you are not sure what route to follow, try to mix it up the type or entertainment you offer your clientele (from magicians to stand up comedy or a local band) until you find a formula that works.
+If you are not sure what route to follow, try to mix up the type of entertainment you offer your clientele (from magicians to stand up comedy or a local band) until you find a formula that works.
 Then you can work on a regular contract with the artist or artists of your choice.
 It doesn’t hurt to ask, either.
 Simply ask your regular customers what kind of live entertainment they would enjoy the most.

 11. Offer happy hour